Last update: Info).(

 A - After these Questions and Answers, there is a summary that helps to better understanding the topics of the site.
-You can also take a look at the blog, which takes up some of the themes in a more colloquial form.
+You can also take a look at the Blog, which takes up some of the themes in a more colloquial form: you can start, for instance, by reading the short story The Spirit's Tale.
 The topics of the various sections are explained in the following answers.

 Q - What is the section Life on earth about?

 A - The origin and evolution of the psychophysical instrument (the body and its brain) through which we live in this world, the way in which human social aggregations have formed and evolved, and the ways by which complex societies (like the one we live in) activate the socio-cultural conditioning that contributes to shape our functioning and behavior.

 Q - What is the section The human psyche about?

 A - On the basis of the current scientific knowledge about the functioning of the human brain, it considers how our sense of existence in this life depends on the conscious experience of a series of psychic events, of which we can preserve the memory, determined by mental (and therefore cerebral) activity.
 A person's psychic experiences are but a mere fraction of all the psychic events of which humanity can, as a whole, make experience, now or in the past.
 The complex of all these experiences is an evolving phenomenon that can be defined as human psyche.
 The reasons are also explained why it is more appropriate to consider the human brain as a tuning instrument - rather than a producer - of the psychic experience.

 Q - What is the section Non-ordinary states about?